dpawlows/ozone/docs/inputs.rst

 **does not** matter.
 EOM searches for the specific headers (including the # sign) and reads the information accordingly.
 The order of the parameters within each type **does** need to be as written here.
+An example input file is created upon installation.
+The user should examine this file and modify as necessary prior to running the code.

 **Required: #DTOUT**::